Wraith fans are astute and quick to point out the racism behind Larrin labeling Todd an “it” in the series.

 “I will inform the villagers that you are a Wraith-worshipper and let them mete out their own justice.”
 Human Teyla to one of hybrid Michael’s human business associates.
 This is not justice, this is mob mentality and racism.

 Derogation of those speaking against injustice is a cheap and worn-out attempt to silence calls for nonviolence and retain oppressive status quo.
 But, so long as there is injustice, others will always speak out.
-Ad hominem fallicies didn’t work with racism or sexism and should be called out for what they are in other instances as well.
+Ad hominem fallacies didn’t work with racist or sexist norms of decades past and should be called out for what they are in current instances as well.
+If you are an activist, advocate, and/or ally, never internalize these petty names and ignore them as the invalid deflections and fallacies they are.

 In a dystopic setting, consider also ways that the power-holding classes also suffer when there is violence and how systems of oppression reinforce one another.
 We are all connected.
 Oppression by some leads to suffering of all and no one is free when others are oppressed.
 It may not be readily apparent, if there are language barriers or gag laws in effect (suppression of free speech, another violated right).
 For example, when humans kill other animals, the slaughter workers are often disadvantaged ethnic minorities or the poor (fuels racism and classicism), they often lose fingers and hands, they are more likely to take their own lives or turn to alcoholism, and slaughterhouse towns have higher instances of rape and domestic violence (fuels sexism) and bear the brunt of pollution from sewage of those being confined to be killed.
 Those directly ingesting the body parts and reproductive secretions suffer from higher rates of inflammatory diseases, cancer, diabetes, arthritis, etc. There are environmental woes of vanishing rain forests, oceanic dead zones, greenhouse gasses, and antibiotic-resistant bacteria, robbing and endangering future generations.
 How does truth get out anyhow?
 How does mass media play a role in awareness and suppression thereof by advertisers making money by profiting off of layers of oppression?
 New inventions can be pivotal in spreading awareness and fostering positive change: photography, aerial drone cameras, hidden cameras, YouTube and social media…

 What myths does the power holding class tell itself in order to prop up oppression or try to alleviate guilt?
-Examples include saying it is necessary and that oppressed groups are inherently inferior, in need of being managed, or even that the victims prefer the system of oppression, that violence is somehow benevolent.
+The Lanteans sure do think of themselves as saviors while genociding Wraith, don’t they, both old and new, wielding the power of the city of Atlantis?
+Other examples include saying it is necessary and that oppressed groups are inherently inferior, in need of being managed, or even that the victims prefer the system of oppression, that violence is somehow benevolent.
 Examples: We are teaching this group our religion, so it is OK to exploit them because we are doing them a favor in the end by saving their souls.
 Women need to be protected.
 Mother cows like having their babies taken away and being hooked up to machines–smiling cartoon cows on ads say so.
 “Humane” killing, as if such a thing exists.
 The Wraith mask the Athosian children play with is an ugly racial caricature, conflating the faced officers and masked warriors into one conglomerate objectified concept.
 But, we are all unique individuals who want very much to live free from harm.

 Many political cartoons mocking one attempted justification for oppression against one set of victims can easily be modified in dialogue to represent justification attempts for oppression of other sets of victims, real or fictional.
 Same stuff, different wrappers.
 The excuses always point to perceived differences, yet we are all alike in the ways that matter the most.